Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 Can I install a power feeder on a router table?

-Yes there are many “mini” power feeders made specifically for router tables.
+Yes, many “mini” power feeders are explicitly made for router tables.
 These feeders perform well for router tables with smaller wheels and retain key features like forward/reverse.

 What is a power feeder?

-A power feeder for shapers and router tables automates the task of pushing the wood against the fence and pushing the material forward at a steady pace.
+A power feeder for shapers and router tables automates pushing the wood against the fence and pushing the material forward steadily.
 This improves overall quality as starts/stops aren’t made in longer material that can cause uneven marks in the wood.

 What is the best power feeder for a shaper?